The Psychology of High-Converting Landing Pages | A Must-Know For Business Owners!

 Psychological Insight: The Zeigarnik Effect states that people are more likely to complete a task once they start.
 Micro-commitments (e.g., “Start for Free”) can increase conversions.

-6. Visual Hierarchy: Structuring Your Page for Maximum Engagement
+6. Visual Hierarchy: Structuring Your Page For Maximum Engagement

 The way information is presented impacts how users interact with your page.